Ryan Preece

 Ryan Jeffrey Preece (born October 25, 1990) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing.

-Preece previously competed in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, ARCA Menards Series East, and the ARCA Menards Series West.
+Preece has previously competed in the NASCAR Xfinity Series, NASCAR Camping World Truck Series, ARCA Menards Series East, and the ARCA Menards Series West.

-He is also a veteran of the NASCAR Whelen Modified Tour and won the series championship in 2013 after being the runner-up in 2009 and 2012.
-Preece also made multiple starts in the defunct NASCAR Whelen Southern Modified Tour.
+Preece is also a veteran of the NASCAR Whelen Modified Tour and won the series championship in 2013 after being the runner-up in 2009 and 2012.
+He also made multiple starts in the defunct NASCAR Whelen Southern Modified Tour.

 Racing career

 Early career

 Preece began racing in 2007 and became 32nd in the championship in the Northeastern Midget Association with the Bertrand team.
-A year later he finished on the podium for the first time in his career with a third place finish at Monadnock in his only Northeastern Midget race that year.
+A year later, he finished on the podium for the first time in his career with a third place finish at Monadnock in his only Northeastern Midget race that year.

-Preece competed in and won the championship in the SK Modified Series in 2011 at Stafford Motor Speedway, while his future wife Heather was the series' Rookie of the Year.
+Preece competed in and won the championship in the SK Modified Series in 2011 at Stafford Motor Speedway, while his future wife, Heather, was the series' Rookie of the Year.